achievements-app/psn-api/website/pages/api-docs/user-trophies.md

 The numeric `accountId` can be that of any PSN account for which the authenticating account has permissions to view the trophy list.

 When querying the titles associated with the authenticating account, the numeric `accountId` can be substituted with `"me"`.
+To find a user's `accountId`, the [`makeUniversalSearch()`](/api-docs/universal-search#makeuniversalsearch) function can be used.

 ### Examples